-I am about as much a gamer as much as the Queen of England.
+I’m about as much a gamer as much as the Queen of England.
 That is, I don’t do games.
-I don’t play any of the fancy Xbox systems or any other new fangled thing.
+I don’t play any fancy Xbox systems or any newfangled thing.
 (Sega?
 Is that still a thing?)
-I don’t even have Candy Crush or any other sugary induced game addiction on my phone.
+I don’t even have Candy Crush or any other sugary induced addiction on my phone.

-I played a handful of games when I was younger Sega, Nintendo, were a my childhood jam.
+I played a handful of games when I was younger.
+Sega and Nintendo were my kiddie jam.

 But it has been a long time since I played anything like that because it doesn’t appeal.
 Mr. BuLL isn’t a gamer either.
 I have zero exposure to it.